Extrinsic homogeneity of parallel submanifolds: Geometry of irreducible parallel submanifolds

-by virtue of~\eqref{eq:semiparallel_2}\,.
-Combining the previous two equations,~\eqref{eq:fettb_is_semiparallel} follows.
-Therefore, $(W,b)$ is an infinitesimal model of $V$ and hence, according to Theorem~\ref{th:2-jet}, there exists a homogeneous parallel submanifold $\tilde M\subset V$ whose 2-jet at $0$ is given by $(W,b)$\,; in particular, $\tilde M$ is a symmetric space, too.
-Using~\eqref{eq:Gleichung22} and again the equation of Gau\ss\,, we notice that $R^M(x,y)\,z=R^{\tilde M}(x,y)\,z$\,; hence the universal covering space of $\tilde M$ is isometric to $M$\,, by virtue of the ``Theorem of Cartan/Ambrose/Hicks''; therefore, $\tilde M$ is an irreducible symmetric space, too. \end{proof}
+Therefore, $(W,b)$ is an infinitesimal model in $V$ (since $V$ is a Euclidian space) and hence, according to Theorem~\ref{th:2-jet}, there exists a parallel submanifold $\tilde M\subset V$ through $0$ whose 2-jet at $0$ is given by $(W,b)$\,; in particular, $\tilde M$ is a symmetric space.
+Using the equation of Gau\ss\,, we notice that $R^M(x,y)\,z=R^{\tilde M}(x,y)\,z$ (since $T_pM$ is curvature isotropic in $N$)\,, i.e. $\hol(\tilde M)=\hol(M)$ and hence $\tilde M$ is locally irreducible (since $M$ has this property, see Footnote~\ref{Fn:irreducible}). \end{proof}

-Because of the previous proposition, now we will study full, intrinsically irreducible parallel submanifolds of a Euclidian space.
+Motivated by the last lemma, we will now study properties of the second fundamental form of an (intrinsically) irreducible full parallel submanifold $\tilde M$ of the Euclidian space $E$\,.